mofahmy/Eyeborg/README.md

 Choose an image using the file browser dialog.

-Dragging the mouse along an image loaded into `JEyeborg` will play the notes associated with image pixels traversed by the cursor.
+Holding down the left mouse button and dragging the cursor along an image loaded into `JEyeborg` will play the notes associated with image pixels traversed by the cursor.

 ## Sonochromatic Map